Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-34. Go back to IIS, click on osTicket again on the left, and double click on PHP manager.
-Click on "enable or disabile an extension".
+34. Go back to IIS, click on 'osTicket' again on the left, and double-click on PHP Manager.
+Click on 'Enable or Disable an Extension.'
 </p>

 <p>